Tinnitus treatments

 - Rigorous evidence of safety, or only small risks/minor harms

-- Evidence that it is effective
+- Clear evidence that it is effective compared to no treatment

 Read more